elijahb4/animal-health-data-project/README.md

 - Presenting Animal Health Data Through a Web-Based Dashboard
 - A Sheffield Hallam University group project by Group 14-EXT for Elanco
 ## What this software does
+This is a web-based dashboard for visualising and analysing animal health data.
+This is intended to help users make better and more informed decisions with insights such as those made with scikit learn as well as through graphs and attention brought to unusual data.
+Additional features such as exporting data are also supported.

 ---
 ## How to run locally